dlu-ch/dlb/doc/toplevelspec.rst

 .. |guarantee-t2| replace:: :ref:`G-T2 <guarantee-t2>`

 **G-T2** (root context exit)
-   A :term:`root context` is not left other than by a raised exception before there has been a time windows with the following property:
+   A :term:`root context` is not left other than by a raised exception before there has been a time window with the following property:
    The :term:`mtime` of a regular file o in the :term:`management tree` would have been different from the :term:`mtime` of the last filesystem object modified by a running :term:`tool instance`.